blka/bashflix/README.md

 # How it works?
 It combines [**pirate-get**](https://github.com/vikstrous/pirate-get), [**rarbgapi**](https://pypi.org/project/RarbgAPI/) and [**we-get**](https://github.com/rachmadaniHaryono/we-get) for torrent search, [**webtorrent**](https://github.com/webtorrent/webtorrent) for torrent streaming, and [**subliminal**](https://github.com/Diaoul/subliminal) for subtitles

+# Disclaimer
+bashflix is under development.
+Best efford approch is used.
+Most of the times bashflix will work.
+Random errors will occur.
+Unavailability issues will occur.
+Some torrents and subtitles will not be found.
+Torrent downloading may be illegal.
+Proceed at your own risk.
+Use a VPN for privacy.

 # License
 This project is licensed under the terms of the [MIT license](https://github.com/astavares/bashflix/blob/master/LICENSE.md).